Ketamine is stealing young lives in Kent

 Help save young lives by funding access to treatment

-Ketamine addiction is rising rapidly among under‑24s, with devastating consequences.
-Prolonged use can cause severe mental health difficulties and life-changing physical harm.
+Prolonged ketamine use can cause severe mental health difficulties and life-changing physical harm.
 Families across Kent are watching their loved ones lives unravel because of ketamine.
 Without access to treatment, many young people have nowhere safe to turn.

 For these young people, help cannot wait.